Global high-mix volume high-speed Shenzhen PCBA manufacturer

 (Except Chinese public holidays)

-HomePage > Blog > Knowledge Base > What Is Soldering Paste Used For?
+HomePage > Blog > Knowledge Base > What Is Solder Paste Used For and How To Use It?

 Soldering is an important step in circuit board assembly, which connects various components to the circuit board.
 In the process, we usually use a variety of soldering materials to ensure the efficiency of joining, such as soldering paste, solder wire and flux.
 Among them, soldering paste plays an important role in surface mounting technology (SMT).

 So, what exactly is soldering paste?
-How is it used?
-How does it differ from solder wire and flux?
-Let's explore these issues in this blog to help you better understand the importance of soldering paste in modern electronics.
+What is solder paste used for?
+And how to use solder paste?
+How does it differ from solder paste vs flux and solder paste vs solder wire?
+Let's explore these issues in this blog to help you better understand the importance of solder paste for electronics in modern electronics.

 Soldering paste, also called solder paste, is a gray, sticky substance.
 It is a mixture of metal solder powder and flux, mainly used in surface mount assembly as an adhesive and solder that can connect electronic components to the PCB.
 During reflow soldering, the solder paste melts and forms solid electrical connections between the component leads and the board.

-Types of solder paste can be classified in a variety of ways.
-We can divide it into different types according to the composition of solder paste, application and soldering process:
+Solder paste types can be classified in a variety of ways.
+We can divide it into different types according to the composition, application, and soldering process:

 According to solder alloys, solder paste is mainly divided into two categories: lead-based solder paste and lead-free solder paste.